Azure/azure-linux-extensions/Diagnostic/virtual-machines-linux-diagnostic-extension-v3.md

 ## Prerequisites

 * **Azure Linux Agent version 2.2.0 or later**.
   Note that most Azure VM Linux gallery images include version 2.2.7 or later.
-You can run **WAAgent -version** to confirm which version is installed on the VM.
+You can run **/usr/sbin/waagent -version** to confirm which version is installed on the VM.
 If the VM is running an older version of the guest agent, you can follow [these instructions on GitHub](https://github.com/Azure/WALinuxAgent "instructions") to update it.
 * **Azure CLI**.
 Follow [this guidance for installing CLI](../xplat-cli-install.md) to set up the Azure CLI environment on your machine.
 After Azure CLI is installed, you can use the **azure** command from your command-line interface (Bash, Terminal, or command prompt) to access the Azure CLI commands.
 For example:
   * Run **azure vm extension set --help** for detailed help information.
   * Run **azure login** to sign in to Azure.
   * Run **azure vm list** to list all the virtual machines that you have on Azure.
 * A storage account to store the data.
-You will need a storage account name that was created previously and an access key to upload the data to your storage.
+You will need a storage account name that was created previously and an account SAS token to upload the data to your storage.

 ## Protected Settings